 What's this project about?

-By investigating how our bodies detect and respond to infection, Dr Caetano Reis e Sousa - who leads the Immunobiology laboratory at our London Research Institute - is developing ways to harness the power of the immune system to kill cancer cells.
+By investigating how our bodies detect and respond to infection, Dr Caetano Reis e Sousa - who leads the Cancer Research UK Immunobiology laboratory at the Francis Crick Institute in London - is developing ways to harness the power of the immune system to kill cancer cells.

 This exciting field of research could lead to effective new immunotherapy treatments for cancer patients and help to save many more lives in the future.

 Read the transcript here.

 Supporting this project

 Joanne donatedDonation from FOCCS, parent...
 Donation from FOCCS, parents and kids from Christ Church with a Friday cake sale, who all miss you very much x more